New York, New York 646.396.0680

-To learn more about our employment discrimination and defamation law practice or to schedule an appointment to discuss matters in confidence with an employment law attorney at our Dallas or New York office, contact us.
-We offer a free 15-minute telephone consultation with a Kilgore attorney to help you understand your situation from a legal perspective and whether or how to proceed with an action.
+To learn more about our employment discrimination and defamation law practice or to schedule an appointment to discuss matters in confidence with an employment law attorney at our Dallas office, contact us.
+We offer a free 15-minute consultation with a Kilgore attorney to help you understand your situation from a legal perspective and whether or how to proceed with an action.

 Suit claiming defamation, employment discrimination and employment retaliation: Pegram v.
 Honeywell, Inc., 361 F.3d 272 (5th Cir.
 2004), Race Discrimination